Quarter horse mare Chickasaw Squaw consumes chicken feed, recovers after aggressive medical management

 Owned by junior rider Eston and his dad, Todd Alexander, Chic and her stablemates raided the Alexanders’ grain storage and consumed not only horse feed, but also chicken feed, which is toxic to horses and can prove fatal.

 The following morning, Chic was visibly uncomfortable.
-Her primary care veterinarian, Dr. Justin Sobota of South Mountain Equine, was called to the farm, and he worked on Chic to relieve her discomfort.
+Her primary care veterinarian, Justin Sobota of South Mountain Equine, was called to the farm, and he worked on Chic to relieve her discomfort.
 After a nasogastric tube was passed and water, electrolytes, and anti-inflammatory medication were administered, there was no visible improvement to Chic’s comfort level, so she was referred to the Equine Medical Center for further diagnostics, treatment, and care.

 Upon arrival, Chic was dull and clearly uncomfortable.
-Thorough examination by the center’s medicine team, led by resident Dr. Stephanie Hernandez, and on-site diagnostic testing confirmed that Chic was suffering from systemic inflammation and endotoxemia, secondary to grain overload.
+Thorough examination by the center’s medicine team, led by medicine resident Stephanie Hernandez, and on-site diagnostic testing confirmed that Chic was suffering from systemic inflammation and endotoxemia, secondary to grain overload.

 Chic’s temperature of 102.5°F landed her in the center’s biosafety level 2 isolation building, which offers overnight supportive care in a temperature-controlled environment conducive to the recovery of critically ill horses.
 Aggressive medical management was started: intravenous fluids, anti-endotoxin therapy, electrolyte supplementation, vitamin supplementation, anti-inflammatories, ice boots to prevent laminitis, and a stomach lavage.